ArcGIS: Sales

 ArcGIS Desktop products and ArcPad are available with a single-use license.
 Most products are also available with concurrent-use license, while development server licenses and other types of software licenses are available for other products.
 Single-use products can be purchased online from the Esri Store, while all ArcGIS products are available through a sales representative or reseller.
 Annual software maintenance and support is also available for ArcGIS.
 While there are alternative products available from vendors such as MapInfo, Maptitude, AutoCAD Map 3D and open-source QGIS, Esri has a dominant share of the GIS software market, estimated in 2015 at 43%.

 Criticisms

 Issues with ArcGIS include perceived high prices for the products, proprietary formats, and difficulties of porting data between Esri and other GIS software.

-Esri's transition to the ArcGIS platform, starting with the 1999 release of ArcGIS 8.0, rendered incompatible an extensive range of user-developed and third-party add-on software and scripts.
-A minority user base resists migrating to ArcGIS because of changes in scripting capability, functionality, operating system (Esri developed ArcGIS Desktop software exclusively for the Microsoft Windows operating system), as well as the significantly larger system resources required by the ArcGIS software.